 Slip and fall cases are most commonly filed when you have been injured on private properties, but they can also occur in public spaces such as parks, sidewalks, and government property.
 In order to file a successful slip & fall claim you must be able to prove three things:

-- The surface you slipped on was hazardous
+- The surface you slipped or tripped on was hazardous

 - The property owner/manager was aware of the dangerous conditions - or should have reasonably known about the safety hazard